-Shopping in Latin America is incredible, offering such unbelievable value for money that it ranks up there with gastronomy, otherwordly landscapes and ancient civilizations as the continent’s top attractions!
+Shopping in Latin America is incredible, offering such unbelievable value for money that it ranks up there with gastronomy, otherworldly landscapes and ancient civilisations as the continent’s top attractions!

-An important part of any epic journey are the mementos we pick up along the way.
+One of the joys of any epic journey is to collect mementos along the way.
 Tangible takeaways from our exotic adventures to adorn our homes or share with our loved ones as gifts.
 These memorabilia also have the power to instantly transport us back to a cherished moment, evoking the sights, smells and tastes of foreign lands we have traversed.

-Shopping is a favourite pastime, particularly in Asia and set about with such vigour and passion that it could almost be considered a professional sport.
-On home ground with a finely tuned list of connections and contacts we know the up and coming designers or emerging artists, the perfect seamstress to work her magic or the best pastry shop when looking for a simple delicious treat to share at home.
-Navigating a foreign land is a different ballpark and we can fall into tourist traps and end up paying above the odds for items which will ultimately spend the rest of their lives collecting dust at the back of our wardrobes.
-With our insider tours and tips, we can help you to ensure that keepsakes you return home with are as special as your trip itself.
-Not only that, but that your money is going directly into the hands of the local artisans.
+Shopping is a favourite pastime, particularly in Asia, and set about with such vigour and passion that it could almost be considered a professional sport.
+On home ground with a finely tuned list of connections and contacts, we know the up and coming designers and emerging artists, the perfect seamstress to work her magic, and the best pastry shop when looking for a simple, delicious treat to share at home.
+Navigating a foreign land is a different ballpark and we can fall into tourist traps and end up paying over the odds for items which may ultimately end up just collecting dust at the back of our wardrobes.
+With our insider tours and tips, we can help ensure that the keepsakes you return home with are as special as your trip itself…and be assured that your money will go directly to the local artisans.

-Homeware and furnitureRecent years have seen some exciting local designers emerge within Latin America, often with very affordable pieces, both mid-century and fresh, contemporary designs from across the region are beginning to hold spots on the international stage.
+Homeware and furnitureRecent years have seen some exciting local designers emerge within Latin America, often with very affordable pieces.
+Both mid-century and fresh, contemporary designs from across the region are beginning to hold their own on the international stage.
 Many designers are influenced by current global trends whilst upholding pre-colonial aesthetics and ancient craftsmanship.
-In Gustavo Quintana and Estefanía de Ros's Guatemala City-based studio Agnes, the Living Stone collection is an exploration of the contrast between past and present and the result of two years spent researching pre-Columbian techniques.
+In Gustavo Quintana and Estefanía de Ros's Guatemala City-based studio ‘Agnes’, the Living Stone collection is an exploration of the contrast between past and present, and the result of two years spent researching pre-Columbian techniques.

-In Brazil, Morito Ebine's stylish chairs are made entirely from Brazilian wood, down to hardwood pins in place of screws, make a beautiful talking piece for any room.
-Across the entire region we are seeing some really exciting and innovative ideas, based on bygone skill sets and leading the pack are Mexico and Brazil, where we can advise on the best stores whose carefully curated collections feature the best in homegrown talent.
-Buenos Aires too, offers some good options and heading out of the city, to the Pampas, some of the rural villages of Argentina's cattle lands such as San Antonio de Areco are excellent, unexpected homeware sources.
+In Brazil, Morito Ebine's stylish chairs, made entirely from Brazilian wood, down to the hardwood pins used in place of screws, are a beautiful talking piece for any room.
+Across the entire region, we are seeing some really exciting and innovative ideas based on bygone skill sets, and leading the pack are Mexico and Brazil, where we can recommend the best stores for carefully curated collections that feature the best in homegrown talent.
+Buenos Aires also offers some attractive shopping options, and heading out of the city to the Pampas and some of the rural villages of Argentina's cattle lands, such as San Antonio de Areco, are excellent and unexpected homeware sources.

-Alpaca and vicuña clothingPerhaps the most iconic creatures of South America are its camelids; domesticated llamas and alpacas and their wild cousins the guanacos and vicuñas.
-All camelids produce fibre of varying quality, and the most popular animal for this purpose is the alpaca and its clothing has long been a staple of local attire.
-Revered for its warmth and softness, the fibre actually makes for a great all-weather, hypoallergenic fabric.
-Popular throughout the high-Andes countries of Peru, Ecuador and Bolivia, it is Cusco, Peru which holds the crown, or in this case chullo hat.
-For guaranteed authenticity we can point you in the direction of high-end retailers who only source sustainably farmed wool to ensure that your ponchos, sweaters, shawls or gloves are bona fide.
+Alpaca and vicuña clothingPerhaps the most iconic creatures of South America are its camelids - domesticated llamas and alpacas, and their wild cousins, the guanacos and vicuñas.
+All camelids produce fibre of varying quality, the most popular of which is the fibre from the alpaca which has long been a staple of local attire.
+Revered for its warmth and softness, the fibre actually produces a great all-weather, hypoallergenic fabric.
+Popular throughout the Andean States of Peru, Ecuador and Bolivia, it is Cusco in Peru which holds the crown, or in this case, the chullo hat.
+For guaranteed authenticity, we can point you in the right direction to high-end retailers who only source sustainably farmed wool to ensure that your ponchos, sweaters, shawls or gloves are bona fide.

-For those looking for something extra special, the vicuña, the smallest and rarest of all camelids has the finest fibre of any animal in the world.
-Clothing from this highly coveted fibre was once reserved for Incan royalty only.
-Raw vicuña can fetch up to six times the amount of cashmere but for the ultimate in luxury this ‘cloth of gold’ is unrivalled.
+For those looking for something extra special, the vicuña, the smallest and rarest of all camelids, has the finest fibre of any animal in the world.
+Clothing from this highly coveted fibre was once reserved for Inca royalty only.
+Raw vicuña can fetch up to six times the price of cashmere but for the ultimate in luxury, this ‘cloth of gold’ is unrivalled.
 We recommend shops which shear vicuñas sustainably, with a portion of sales proceeds going to help conserve the species and the indigenous communities that harvest the wool and protect these beautiful animals.

 Textiles and tapestriesThe rich tapestry of Latin American history and culture is no better depicted than in the physical tapestries of the region.
 From pre-Columbian times, intricate weavings and needlework have been prevalent on the continent.
 The most impressive surviving examples from this early period come from the Andean Indian cultures of ancient Peru.
 These skills have been passed down through many generations.
 The simplicity of the looms is a testament to the skilled manual labour of the weavers, predominantly women.

 Whilst many of the gorgeous, colourful textiles of the region are now mass-produced in factories, nothing beats the intricacy of a traditionally hand-woven garment.
-Some of our favourite examples of textiles to look out for are: the huipil, the traditional embroidered blouses of the Maya women in Mexico and Central America; the geometric molas which form the clothing of the kuna women from Panama; the Aguayo carrying cloths used throughout the Andes region, most notably in Peru and Bolivia, local Aymara and Quechua women use these woven cloths to carry their babies on their backs.
+Some of our favourite examples of textiles to look out for are: the huipil, the traditional embroidered blouses of the Maya women in Mexico and Central America; the geometric Molas which form the clothing of the Kuna women from Panama; and the aguayo carrying cloths used throughout the Andes region, most notably in Peru and Bolivia, where local Aymara and Quechua women use these woven cloths to carry their babies on their backs.

 For the greatest abundance of world-class gemstones in Latin America, Brazil takes the sparkling tiara.
-The country names its second most populous state, Minas Gerais (General Mines in English), for its position as the country’s mineral storehouse.
-So named after the gold in the region which was first discovered in 1698.
-Whilst the richest gold sources were all exhausted in the 18th century gold rush, the state is revered to this day for its semiprecious gems, such as aquamarine, amethyst, tourmaline, and topaz.
+Minas Gerais, which means ‘general mines’ in English, is Brazil’s fourth largest state and the second most populous.
+Known for its wealth of minerals and its mining activities, it is the country’s storehouse of mineral riches.
+Gold was discovered in 1698 but the richest gold sources were exhausted during the 18th century gold rush.
+Nevertheless, the state is revered to this day for its semi-precious gemstones such as aquamarine, amethyst, tourmaline and topaz.
 It is also an important source of industrial diamonds and large quartz crystals.

-Meanwhile Colombia is the largest producer of emerald in the world, attracting traders from across the globe and as competition drives costs down, the most affordable country in which to buy some of the purest stones.
-The Andes mountains of Chile are one of the world’s major sources of the deep-blue lapis lazuli.
+Meanwhile, Colombia is the largest producer of emeralds in the world, attracting traders from across the globe, and as competition drives costs down, it is the most affordable country in which to buy some of the purest stones.
+The Andes Mountains of Chile are one of the world’s major sources of the deep-blue lapis lazuli.

 CeramicsThroughout the history of Latin America, as with most of the world, pottery has formed an intrinsic part of society.
-The clay mouldings of ancient empires display, at times, weird and wonderful history, as anybody has witnessed the erotic pottery collection of Lima’s Larco museum can attest to!
-The centuries-old art form of Latin America still thrives today and the beautiful, jars, vases and trinkets of the region can add a dazzling injection of colour to any home.
-Much of the modern-day work is renowned for its detailed process and hand-painted geometric or ancestral symbol.
-Regional variations are great, our favourite spots to pottery shop include Mexico, Guatemala, Peru, Bolivia and Ecuador.
+The clay mouldings of ancient empires display, at times, weird and wonderful history, as anybody who has witnessed the erotic pottery collection of Lima’s Larco Museum can attest to!
+The centuries-old art form of Latin America still thrives today and the beautiful jars, vases and trinkets of the region can add a dazzling injection of colour to any home.
+Modern-day pieces are renowned for the detailed process by which they are made and the application of hand-painted geometric or ancestral symbols.
+Regional variations make for attractive and interesting mementos, and beautiful pottery items come from Mexico, Guatemala, Peru, Bolivia and Ecuador.

-In Buenos Aires, San Telmo is revered for their antique stores and the Sunday feira is worth a visit, the flea market extends for a mile from the original antiques site almost down to Plaza de Mayo.
-In Mexico City, Coyoacán, once the neighbourhood of Frida Kahlo, is a fantastic spot for retro finds from fashion to furniture, particularly at the Bazar Santa Catarina, situated in the garden of the same name.
+In Buenos Aires, San Telmo is revered for its antique stores and the Sunday ‘feira’ is worth a visit.
+The flea market extends for a mile from the original antiques site almost down to Plaza de Mayo.
+In Mexico City, Coyoacán, once the neighbourhood of Frida Kahlo, is a fantastic spot for retro finds, from fashion to furniture, particularly at the Bazar Santa Catarina, situated in the garden of the same name.

 Ready for your trip?